-National Birth Mother’s Day occurs on the Saturday before Mother’s Day (second Sunday of May) and this year it falls on May 7.
+National Birth Mother’s Day occurs on the Saturday before Mother’s Day (second Sunday of May) and this year it falls on May 11.
 It’s a mindful tribute to recognize birth mothers who chose to place their children for adoption.
 This day also celebrates birth moms who were victimized and coerced into placing their children for adoption as they deserve just as much recognition and support.
 It takes a special kind of strength to grow a human being inside you, bring them out into the world safely, only to place them into the care of another.
 So it’s a day not just for adoptees to remember their biological mothers, but for adoptive families to appreciate the women from whom they received their child.
 If you want to make the day extra special then check out our gift guide.

 History of National Birth Mother’s Day